How to Build Lighting Sequences from Scratch

 Step #2: Select 'New Preset' from the menu.

 Those are the building blocks of your show.
 This preset is called Empty and it's yellow.
 I can adjust it.
-I can do whatever I want with it.
-For fun, we'll quickly turn some house lights up.
-I won't fully build anything here, but you can watch the other videos to learn how to build things.
+I can do whatever I want with it from this editing point by simply clicking the fixtures and making the adjustments I want to.

 3